Skip to main content

 Description: Virtual IEP Meeting Tip Sheets (A Collaborative Effort Across OSEP-Funded Projects) Virtual Meetings: Strategies, Tips and Resources (The Center for Appropriate Dispute Resolution in Special Education, CADRE) Resources for Families and Students (Progress Center: Promoting Progress for Students with Disabilities) IEP Accommodations During Distance Learning (Understood.org) Virtual Learning and Accommodations Guide (Assistive Technology Network of Virginia) How to Support Students in Virtual IEP...

-Description: As we transition from summer to the new school year, your child may face challenges with adjusting to a new routine.
-We have some resources that may help you and your family so they can continue to thrive.
+Description: Transitioning from summer to the new school year, your child may face challenges with adjusting to a new routine.
+These articles include some resources that may help you and your family continue to thrive.
 Child Won’t Follow a Routine or Schedule?
 Try These 5 Tips Download: Picture Schedules for Daily Routines Getting Ready for School Getting Ready for Bed Afterschool Routine Cleaning Up Room 8 Ways to Make School Morning Routines Easier Organization Printables: Resources for Families...

 Description: A Four-Pronged Approach to Supporting Your Child’s Technology Use As a parent, you might be wondering what apps and games are age-appropriate for your child.
 How you can help your child enjoy technology and media in a safe way?
 FCPS recommends a four-pronged approach for supporting children.
 This approach will help your child become a smart, safe and balanced user of technology.
 Parents using the four-pronged approach will: Establish expectations by developing and enforcing media and...